 You are free to choose from one of the following fantastic options for your morning excursion.

 Option 1 – River Cruise tour

 This incredible cruise will give you the opportunity to take in the scenic beauty of Moscow from the water.
 Your driver will pick you up from the hotel and take you to the pier by car.
 The boat will take you past more than one of the famous Seven Sisters, as well as iconic landmarks, such as The Kremlin and the monument to Peter the Great, and some of Moscow’s most important religious buildings, such as the Cathedral of Christ the Saviour.
 This half-day tour will last 4 hours.

-Option 2 – The Tretyakov State Gallery tour by metro
+Option 2 – The Tretyakov State Gallery tour by car